The secret submarine blockade-runners of the PI

 Yet, with MacArthur’s troops cut off, Hart endeavored to attempt a force of blockade-runners to bring in vital food, ammunition, and medicine to the PI.
 While huge cash bounties offered to civilian sailors brought a few desperate souls to attempt the voyage in small freighters and coasters, these attempts inevitably either ended with mutinous mariners turning around short of the islands or with burnt-out hulks adrift and riddled with Japanese shrapnel.

 Well, a lot of these were small, cramped old boats including a half-dozen aging S-boats, slow 800-ton submersibles that dated to the First World War and were arguably obsolete even then.
 However, there were also a number of large and comparatively modern fleet boats of the Sargo, Salmon, and Porpoise-classes.
 These went some 2,000-tons and could range up to 10,000 nautical miles on their economical diesels.

 It was with this in mind that the Asiatic Fleet’s subs started to run the Japanese gauntlet from Australia and Java into the Philippine archipelago.
 Over a 45-day period, at least nine made it all the way to Manila and the last U.S. stronghold in Luzon at the “Rock” of Corregidor.

-Carrying antimalarial drugs, small arms and anti-aircraft ammunition, diesel for the island fortresses generators and tons all-important food, they unloaded these under cover of night and then evacuated the Philippines national treasury, 185 key personnel, codes and vital records that could not fall into Japanese hands.
-On both the entry and exit they had to evade destroyer and aerial patrols, weave through minefields, and navigate using primitive tools and often inaccurate charts, typically just surfacing at night.
+Carrying antimalarial drugs, small arms and anti-aircraft ammunition, diesel for the island fortresses generators, and tons of all-important food, they unloaded these under cover of night and then evacuated the Philippines national treasury, 185 key personnel, codes, and vital records that could not fall into Japanese hands.
+On both the entry and exit they had to evade destroyer and aerial patrols, weave through minefields and navigate using primitive tools and often inaccurate charts, typically just surfacing at night.

 Here is a brief rundown of those missions: